Course Preparation Guidelines

 - The course must have had a successful KSU review and is included in the KSU Course Quality Database.

 - The course syllabus must contain all components required by the college/department/program and conform to the KSU accessible syllabus template.
+Please submit a syllabus template only.
+In other words, please clear the syllabus of your personal information, specific dates, and other information that is applicable only to a specific semester of implementation.

 - All resources not created by the instructor must be appropriately listed and cited within the syllabus.